Great Lake to Lake Trail Route 1

 The Great Lake to Lake Trail Route 1 is a 275-mile trail route connecting South Haven on the west side of Michigan to Port Huron on the east side, forming a route between Lake Michigan and Lake Huron for cyclists and hikers.
 The route incorporates several preexisting rail trails and, although 78 percent complete, some on-road gaps are present.

 History

 Originally known as the Airline Trail, the route was discussed in a master plan proposed by the Michigan Trails and Greenways Alliance in 2007.
 As of 2011, the Michigan Department of Transportation and Michigan Department of Natural Resources were collaborating on planning a trail route between South Haven and Port Huron.
-The Michigan Trails and Greenways Alliance, a trail advocacy organization comprised of nonprofit groups, governments, and businesses, also collaborated.
+The Michigan Trails and Greenways Alliance, a trail advocacy organization composed of nonprofit groups, governments, and businesses, also collaborated.
 Together, they designated five routes in different areas of the state, Route 1 being the southernmost.

 By 2019, wayfinding signage and trailside kiosks had been installed, and in September of 2019 the trail officially opened with an inaugural bike ride.

 As of 2025, efforts to close gaps in the trail continued, supported by funding from grants and philanthropic contributions.